 Categories: 2010 Jamie

-Tagged: Chinese New Year, Girl Guiding UK, Volunteer
+Tagged: Volunteer, Girl Guiding UK, Chinese New Year

 On my second day of volunteering at the Norwich Cathedral egg hunt, I was signed up to work with Susanne, another volunteer.
 She turned out to be a lovely woman, and while we went around delivering Cadbury’s finest chocolate eggs, we chatted about an assortment of things.
 I learned that she has two daughters, both of whom studied abroad in the States while they were getting their degrees.
 It was nice to talk to a British “soccer/football mom”.
 Working with her made me realize that although I have gotten to meet British students and teachers, I haven’t interacted very much with adults outside of academia.
 There is an entire generation of people we are missing out on.
 I wonder if that would have been different had the program involved a home stay family.